Lux-AI-Challenge/Lux-Design-S1/README.md

 Choose where the replay file is stored at by setting `--out=path/to/file.json`

 You can also change the logging levels by setting `--loglevel=x` for number x from 0 to 4.
 The default is 2 which will print to terminal all game warnings and errors.

+### CLI Docker

+This tool matches the lux-ai-2021 exactly, but runs on Ubuntu 18.04, the target system that the competition servers use.
+Make sure to first [install docker](https://docs.docker.com/get-docker/)

+To then use the lux-ai-2021 CLI tool, simply call `sh cli.sh` and it will accept the same exact arguments.
+On the first run, it will build a docker image and run a container in the background.
+Future runs will then be much faster.
+Moreover, this uses a bind mount, so you can edit files locally on your computer and they will be reflected in the docker container and vice versa.

+The only caveat of this tool is that it has no access to files in directories above the current working directory (the output of the `pwd` command).

 ## Contributing